cnlohr/badderapple/README.md

 This is the story of badder apple.

-If you are interested in the web viewer of the bitstream explaining what every bit means (the image below) you can click [here TODO LINK]()
+If you are interested in the web viewer of the bitstream explaining what every bit means (the image below) you can click [here](https://cnvr.io/dump/badderapple.html)

 ![Web Viewer](https://github.com/user-attachments/assets/b2d90eb1-04f1-4302-8ea7-99580beca663)